 WHAT IS PIG & WHISKEY?

-2017 marks EIGHT glorious years of Pig & Whiskey.
+2019 marks NINE glorious years of Pig & Whiskey.
 Year after year, the event gets kicked up a notch.
-Pig & Whiskey is a FREE ENTRY festival featuring vendors, dozens of live bands from local and national platforms, 15+ unique BBQ restaurants/pop-ups/food trucks, over 50 top notch craft beers, and over 100 different offerings of whiskey, bourbon, and scotch (also vodka, gin, and rum for everyone else).
+Pig & Whiskey is a FREE ENTRY festival featuring vendors, dozens of live bands from local and national platforms, 15+ unique BBQ restaurants/pop-ups/food trucks, over 30 top notch craft beers, and over 100 different offerings of whiskey, bourbon, and scotch (also vodka, gin, and rum for everyone else).

-In 2016 we have over 90,000 festival-goers at Pig & Whiskey and we are expecting even more this year.
+In 2018 we had over 100,000 festival-goers at Pig & Whiskey and we are expecting even more this year.

 HOW CAN OUR GROUP MAKE MONEY?

 With over 30 craft beers and over 100 varieties of spirits, we rely on good, quality people to greet and pour beverages for the event-goers.
 Volunteers are essential to make Pig & Whiskey work.
 Sure, there are hundreds of volunteers that want to be part of the event, but we opt to work directly with NON-PROFIT ORGANIZATIONS.
 Not only can a non-profit assemble a reliable group, but we want to make sure that our local events also support the people in our community.